Equity-based incentives don’t generally work outside giving some well-to-do investors a large tax break, writes Jack Mintz.

 Equity-based incentives are not a good mechanism to encourage innovation.
 Alberta and Ontario are right to avoid them.
 So should the federal government and other provinces that simply waste taxpayer money.
 Only the rent-seekers enjoy them.

-Jack M. Mintz is the President’s Fellow at the University of Calgary’s School of Public Policy.
+Jack M. Mintz is the President’s Fellow at the University of Calgary’s School of Public Policy and is a Distinguished Fellow at the Macdonald-Laurier Institute.